 Visible vs Verizon — Coverage

 While both carriers rely on Verizon’s nationwide network, you’ll see slightly better coverage if you opt for Big Red.
-This is because Visible uses Verizon’s LTE network exclusively, while the carrier itself operates on a blend of 3G, LTE, and 5G access.
-5G is now becoming available on Visible as well, thanks to the new Verizon Nationwide 5G array.
-However, you’ll miss international access if you go for Visible, as there is no roaming coverage.
+This is because Visible uses Verizon’s LTE and Nationwide 5G networks, while the carrier itself operates on a blend of 3G, LTE, and 5G access.
+You won’t find mmWave 5G on Visible, but you can finally dial internationally within North America.

 As mentioned, Verizon is the way to go if you often find yourself on a 3G connection or you want to adopt blistering 5G.
 Verizon employs a high-speed mmWave network for its premium 5G coverage, but the range is extremely limited.
 Most users will have to rely on the new Nationwide 5G setup for coverage right now.
 You’ll have to check out Verizon’s interactive maps to see where its 5G is available.